History (Revolution & Reform) A-level

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 If your interest is in revolutions and turbulent times, then you will love this option.
-We move from the events and characters involved in the Russian Revolution and the victory of the first Communist regime, to the violent upheavals of 17th century Britain when the world was turned upside down with two revolutions in one century, before finally focusing on the fight for British democracy in the 19th and 20th centuries.
+We move from the events and characters involved in the Russian Revolution and the victory of the first Communist regime, to the violent upheavals of 17th century Britain when the world was turned upside down with two revolutions in one century, before finally exploring the nature of the witch craze that took hold in the late sixteenth century and the changing attitudes to magic and sorcery that eventually contributed to its decline.
+A fascinating revolutionary course!

 What will I study in History (Revolution & Reform) A-level?

-Finally, paper 3 requires you to examine the topic of Protest, Agitation and Parliamentary Refrom between 1780-1928.
-We will analyse and explore the relationship between authority and mass agitation in England, the struggle for greater representation in England, and the ways in which the interests and concerns of individuals in society could make themselves known.
+Finally, paper 3 requires you to examine the topic of the witch craze that took hold in the late 16th century and lasted well into the 18th.
+We will research the attitudes towards magic and superstition and how these changed in the face of new scientific discoveries.
+We will analyse and explore the social, economic, political and dimensions of the phenomenon, and the broad intellectual changes that ushered in what is often called the Age of Reason.
 This paper also has a source element, asking you to evaluate the utility of a contemporary source to answer two linked enquiries.

 Entry Requirements